-The above forecast procedure assumes that the rank of $\calX_t$ is known.
+The above forecasting procedure assumes that the rank of $\calX_t$ is known.
 However, we need to estimate it in practice.
 We adopt the contemporary covariance-based unfolded eigenvalue ratio estimator considered in \cite{infCP2024}.
-Other estimators, such as the inner-product-based eigenvalue ratio estimator and autocovariance-based eigen ratio estimator, work as well.
-More details can be found in \cite{han2024cp} and \cite{infCP2024}. \begin{remark} If $y_t$ in (\ref{eqn:di}) is a vector of $d$ series and $f_t$ is a vector of $r$ univariate factors obtained from $\calX$ via (\ref{eqn:cp}), a tensor CP factor-augmented vector autoregressions (TFAVAR) of order $q$ can be constructed as
+Other estimators, such as the inner-product-based eigenvalue ratio estimator and autocovariance-based eigenvalue ratio estimator, work as well.
+More details can be found in \cite{han2024cp} and \cite{infCP2024}. \begin{remark} If $y_t$ in (\ref{eqn:di}) is a vector of $d$ series and $f_t$ is a vector of $r$ univariate factors obtained from $\calX$ via (\ref{eqn:cp}), a tensor CP factor-augmented vector autoregression (TFAVAR) of order $q$ can be constructed as

 where $\alpha_{11,k}$, $\alpha_{12,k}$, $\alpha_{21,k}$ and $\alpha_{22,k}$ are model parameters.
 The inference can be conducted following \cite{BaiNg2006}.
-To stay focused, we only consider the diffusion index forecast and leave TFAVAR for future research. \end{remark}
+To stay focused, we only consider the diffusion index forecasting and leave TFAVAR analysis for future research. \end{remark}

-\section{Asymptotic properties}
+\section{Asymptotic Properties}

 In this section, we consider the asymptotic properties of our estimation when the number of non-tensor predictors is relatively small ($p\ll T$) and thus no regularization is required. \cite{infCP2024} propose the CC-ISO method and focus on the estimation and inference of loadings while the asymptotic properties of latent factors are unknown.
 Hence, we first fill in the gap by presenting the consistency and asymptotic normality of the estimated latent factors in Section \ref{sec:thm_factor}.
 Then we derive the inferential theories for the diffusion index model in Section \ref{sec:thm_di}.
 Section \ref{sec:threshold} introduces a robust covariance matrix estimator of the factor process for conducting inference on the conditional mean forecasts.